 docker run -d --name witnet_node --volume ~/.witnet:/.witnet --publish 21337:21337 --restart always witnet/witnet-rust

 Raspberry Pi users

-For some reason, Raspbian on Raspberry Pi (all versions) requires your containers to operate
+For some reason, Docker on Raspbian for all Raspberry models requires your containers to operate

 in privileged mode.
 When running the command above, simply add the